 The output of the parser this time is the parsetree

-SELECT shoe_ready.shoename, shoe_ready.sh_avail, shoe_ready.sl_name, shoe_ready.sl_avail, shoe_ready.total_avail FROM shoe_ready shoe_ready WHERE int4ge(shoe_ready.total_avail, 2);The first rule applied will be the one for the shoe_ready view and it results in the parsetree
+SELECT shoe_ready.shoename, shoe_ready.sh_avail, shoe_ready.sl_name, shoe_ready.sl_avail, shoe_ready.total_avail FROM shoe_ready shoe_ready WHERE int4ge(shoe_ready.total_avail, 2);The first rule applied will be that one for the shoe_ready relation and it results in the parsetree

 Two details of the parsetree aren't touched in the description of view rules above.
 These are the commandtype and the resultrelation.
-In fact, view rules don't need this information.
+In fact, view rules don't need these informations.

 SELECT t2.b FROM t1, t2 WHERE t1.a = t2.a; UPDATE t1 SET b = t2.b WHERE t1.a = t2.a;are nearly identical.